krs00/ShapeTracker.Solution/NOTES.md

 Before we move on, remember this — if we resolve a compiler error only to get many, many more compiler errors, that does not automatically mean we're on the wrong track; it just means we've moved on to the next issue in our code.

+testing guideline to follow: for each method, there should be a separate test for each possible outcome.